osm-without-borders/cosmogony_k8s_deploy/readme.md

 - `cp ./cosmo_chart/values.yaml ./myvals.yaml`
 - edit the file `myvals.yaml`
 - run `helm upgrade --install -f myvals.yaml cosmogony-dev ./cosmo_chart`

+Be carefull, PersistentVolumes are created as part of the deployment.

 ## Desciption of the parts